 Main text [1000 words]

-Improvements in life expectancy at birth have long been a fundamental goal of most countries, and the past century has witnessed exceptional progress in reducing mortality (Riley, 2001) (Italian example, but shorter?).
+Improvements in life expectancy at birth have long been a fundamental goal of most countries, and the past century has witnessed exceptional progress in reducing mortality (Riley, 2001).
 However, this widely employed metric is unable to reveal the distribution of these improvements.
 Thus, a crucial question with social and public health implications for demographers and policy makers is weather these improvements are equally shared among individuals.
 The concept of lifespan inequality can shed light on this variation and on how it may contribute to existing socio-economic inequalities.

 Life expectancy and lifespan inequality